SAP-samples/teched2022-DA180/exercises/ex2/README.md

 	SELECT "id" AS "ID", 'poi' AS "TYPE", "tags.amenity" AS "POI_TYPE", "tags.name" AS "NAME", "SHAPE_28354" FROM "TECHED_USER_000".POIS
 );
 ````
-The VERTCIES data looks like this.
-We got "poi" and "stop" type of vertices, a "NAME" column and a geolocation.
+The `VERTCIES` data looks like this.
+We got 'poi' and 'stop' `TYPE` of vertices, a `NAME` column and a geolocation.
 ![](images/vertices1.png)

-Looking at the "POI_TYPE" we see the following distribution in the VERTICES table.
+Looking at the `POI_TYPE` we see the following distribution in the `VERTICES` table.

 ![](images/vertices2.png)

-Last task is to create a GRAPH WORKSPACE to expose the network to the graph engine.
+Last task is to create a `GRAPH WORKSPACE` to expose the network to the graph engine.
 ````SQL
 CREATE OR REPLACE GRAPH WORKSPACE "TECHED_USER_000"."GRAPH_GTFS_POIS"
 	EDGE TABLE "TECHED_USER_000"."EDGES"